SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 Now, let's explore an event broker service available in our instance.

-👉 Navigate to Mission Control > Cluster Manager, and go to the `EU-North-Broker` event broker service.
+👉 Navigate to **Cluster Manager**, and go to the `EU-North-Broker` event broker service.
 You will land in the Status tab of the service.
 Get familiar with the information available.

 <p align = "center">
     <img alt="Event broker information" src="assets/event-broker-information.png" width="90%"/><br/>
     <i>Event broker information</i>
 </p>

-In the ***Status*** tab, we will be able to get an overall status of the event broker service, know the number of active connections, the number of queues used, the state of the service, its version, when was it created, who created it, if it is part of a high availability group.
+In the **Status** tab, we will be able to get an overall status of the event broker service, know the number of active connections, the number of queues used, the state of the service, its version, when was it created, who created it, if it is part of a high availability group.
 Also, if this event broker service is part of a mesh.
 See screenshot above

 👉 In the `EU-North-Broker` event broker service, go to the ***Connect*** tab of the event broker service.
-In the dropdown on the right hand side, select to **View by: Protocol**.
+In the dropdown on the right side, select to **View by: Protocol**.
 Now, expand the `REST` section part of the accordion and select the `Solace REST Messaging API` element.
-The connection details will be displayed on the right hand side of the screen.
+The connection details will be displayed on the right side of the screen.

 In the ***Connect*** tab, we can see the connection details available for the event broker service depending on the protocol we want to use, e.g. the host, the port, the username and the password to connect to the event broker service.

-Depending on the protocol we use to connect, sometimes we might also need to provide Message VPN details, this is also included here.
+Depending on the protocol we use to connect, sometimes we might also need to provide Message VPN details.
+This is also included here.

 <p align = "center">
     <img alt="Event Broker - Connect" src="assets/event-broker-connect.png" width="90%"/><br/>
     <i>Event Broker - Connect</i>
 </p>

-> 🚨 The connection details (username and password) available in the ***Connect*** tab are the ones set by default when creating an event broker service.
+> 🚨 The connection details (username and password) available in the **Connect** tab are the ones set by default when creating an event broker service.
 That doesn't mean that they will actually work, e.g. you can update the password for the `solace-cloud-client` created with the event broker service.
 This is the case of the `solace-cloud-client` user in the `APJ-IN-Broker`.

 👉 In the `EU-North-Broker` event broker service, go to the ***Manage*** tab of the event broker service.